 Patient Blood Management improves patient outcomes by improving the patient’s medical and surgical management in ways that boost and conserve the patient’s own blood.
 As a consequence of better management, patients usually require fewer transfusions of donated blood components thus avoiding transfusion-associated complications.
 The National Blood Authority is funding and managing the development of evidence-based, Patient Blood Management Guidelines.
 A multidisciplinary team determines, with the patient, the specific management plan, which makes every reasonable endeavour to optimise the patient’s own blood volume, minimise blood loss, and optimise the patient’s physiological tolerance of anaemia.
 There are various techniques to ensure this.
 For example, the Three Pillars of PBM model depicted below helps to show how various practices can be initiated during pre-, intra- and post-operative stages of surgery.

 The rationale for patient blood management addresses evidence-based transfusion medicine practice and stewardship of donated blood, to:

 - view a patient’s own blood as a valuable and unique natural resource that should be conserved and managed appropriately

 - acknowledge that altruistically donated blood is a valuable, unique and costly resource that is held in trust, and that it will only be used as therapy when there is evidence for potential benefit and potential harm will be minimised

 - ensure quality products are available in a timely and safe manner

 - ensure potential hazards are considered and balanced against the benefits, and

 - explain the benefits and risks to the patient/relatives.

 Visit Implementing the Patient Blood Management Guidelines to access the latest tools and information to support health providers implementing PBM strategies.
-On this page you will also find the NBA's PBM Guidelines Implementation Strategy.
+On this page you will also find the NBA's National Patient Blood Management Implementation Strategy 2017-2021.